Comedies are my pride and joy, I find humour in many things, and movies are definitely no exception.

 Rated as the funniest movie ever, based on laughs per minute, this film has your sides in a twist from start to finish.
 The film holds up in time as well, as the comedy is not based on the time period, but based on wit and verbal humour, with a dab of visual.
 This was the movie my Dad and I would sit down together to watch, because it is a timeless classic it will be what I sit my children down to watch when I want to introduce them to pure honest comedy.
 Note: Airplane! was a remake of a 1957 film called Zero Hour! and viewing these two films back-to-back actually increases the humour.

 3: Liar Liar

 Look how young he looks.
 Stop reading, and just take that in.
 Jim Carrey again on my list shows his talent.
-When I was introduced to this movie I was definitely too young to understand two thirds of the jokes, or the recording in the court room.
-Going back to watch makes it that much more hilarious as Jim takes his skills to go from in your face sex joke, to serious father trying to win the love back from his ex-wife.
+When I was introduced to this movie I was definitely too young to understand two-thirds of the jokes, or the recording in the courtroom.
+Going back to watch makes it that much more hilarious as Jim takes his skills to go from in your face sex joke, to a serious father trying to win the love back from his ex-wife.

 2: Kung Phooey

 I can almost guarantee that 90% of the readers have never heard of this movie.
 I think that is one of the reasons it makes it near the top of my list.
 As a spoof of kung fu movies, this takes it to the next level as a backyard film.
 The number of puns it has to give, and knowing all the same as it shoves them on your plate would be enough to let a stand-up comic have to take a breath.